praveenbkec/eventgenerator/README.md

 # EVENT GENERATOR

-### Implement Event generator Service using microservice architecture and deploy minikube environment using docker and kubernetes tools
+### Problem : Implement Event generator Service using microservice architecture and deploy minikube environment using docker and kubernetes tools

 1. One service produces kafka events in constant interval say every 30 seconds
 2. Events can be employee swiping the card to gain access or train ticket punching.
 Example: Event = Name:XXXXX,Dept=OSS,EmplD:1234, Time=21-7-2021 21:00:10